Privacy Rights Clearinghouse

 - Workplace Investigations

 - Information Sharing Among Affiliates – Opt-Out for Marketing

 - Risk-Based Pricing

 The Fair and Accurate Credit Transaction Act of 2003 (FACTA) added sections to the federal Fair Credit Reporting Act (FCRA, 15 U.S.C.
 1681 et seq.), intended primarily to help consumers fight the growing crime of identity theft.
 Accuracy, privacy, limits on information sharing, and new consumer rights to disclosure are included in FACTA.
 (Pub.
 L. 108-159, 111 Stat.
 1952)

 The crime of identity theft has continued at epidemic proportions.
 Several widely reported surveys on the number of identity theft victims were released as Congress went into final hearings on FCRA amendments.
 A shocking report released by the Federal Trade Commission (FTC) in September 2003 estimated that approximately 10 million people were victims of identity theft in 2002 alone.
-More recently, a February 2014 report by Javelin Strategy and Research estimated that 13.1 million persons were victims of identity fraud in 2013.
-This represents the second-highest total since Javelin began conducting its annual study in 2004. http://money.cnn.com/2014/02/06/pf/identity-fraud/
+More recently, a March 2015 Javelin Study found that 12.7 million adults became a victim of identity fraud in the United States during 2014.

 Should I contact each credit bureau for my free report?